simion/sublime-slack-integration/README.md

 ### Usage
 * Select a text and Right click (or ctrl+shift+p) -> Slack: Send selection
-* Choose channel
-* Sending a custom message: same process, but choose "Send message".
-An input box will be prompted.
+* Sending a custom message:
+ - press Ctrl+Alt+n (or control + command + n)
+ - enter the message
+ - choose a channel/group/user from the dropdown
+If the message begins with @username #channel or .group the message is sent directly to the specified receiver.
+When using new message input box, it will have the last receiver name autocompletet automatically

 ### Shortcuts
 * ctrl+alt+u -> Send Selection (osx: control + option + u)